-Moving away from the reststrahlen band, the strength of dust extinction decreases gradually from 10 to 12 m, resulting in a negative SWBTD that can become significant (e.g., values between 0 and -6 K) when the underlying surface is warmer than the lofted dust layer.
-Assuming other factors (e.g., dust layer height) are equal, the dust signal is most pronounced during the daytime over deserts, when the skin temperature is much higher than the air temperature and the lapse rate of the lower atmosphere is dry adiabatic.
+Moving away from the reststrahlen band, the strength of dust extinction decreases gradually from 10 to 12 m with some variability in magnitude related to composition and shape (Hansell et al., 2011).
+This tendency typically results in a negative SWBTD that can become significant (e.g., values between 0 and -6 K) when the underlying surface is warmer than the lofted dust layer.
+Assuming other factors (e.g., dust layer height) are equal, the dust signal is most pronounced during the daytime over deserts, when the skin temperature is much higher than the air temperature and the lapse rate of the lower atmosphere is close to dry adiabatic.
 The optical properties of meteorological clouds differ from those of mineral dust, making the SWBTD test useful for isolating lofted dust layers in a cloudy scene.
-Optically thin cirrus clouds typically exhibit a relatively large positive SWBTD—opposite to the dust signal.
+Optically thin cirrus clouds typically exhibit a relatively large positive SWBTD—opposite to the dust signal (e.g., Strabala et al., 1994).
 Optically thick clouds tend to show near zero to slightly positive values of the SWBTD.
 However, intervening clouds (above the dust layer) will obscure and mask-out the SWBTD dust signal, limiting the applicability of this passive detection satellite technique to cases of cloud-free line-of-sight from the satellite to the dust layer.

 2.3 Satellite Techniques Enlisting the Split Window

 The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT; www.eumetsat.int) demonstrates a Red/Green/Blue (RGB) dust enhancement technique (EUMETSAT Dust RGB; e.g., Lensky and Rosenfeld, 2008) that takes advantage of the SWBTD dust signature.
 The appeal of the infrared-based techniques is their 24-hr utility, although the strong dependencies on the atmospheric profile and the diurnal pattern of surface temperature can make for varying performance and ambiguity.
-Over deserts, the surface possesses a similar mineralogy and radiometric behaviour to the locally lofted dust, producing SWBTD false-alarms.
+Over deserts, the surface possesses a similar mineralogy and radiometric behavior to the locally lofted dust, producing SWBTD false-alarms.
 Over ocean surfaces, where the temperature of the water may be close to or cooler than the lofted dust layer, the SWBTD dust signal is inherently weaker, and does not become significant unless the dust layer itself is optically thick.
 These challenges are readily apparent in the EUMETSAT RGBs, but are overcome in part by the application of these algorithms to geostationary data, where motion helps analysts to differentiate between actual dust and false-alarms locked to the surface structures.

-Work-arounds to the surface signal ambiguity problem have been attempted (e.g., Legrand et al., 2001; Tramutoli et al., 2005, 2007).
+Work-arounds to the surface signal ambiguity problem have been attempted (e.g., Legrand et al., 2001; Tramutoli, 2005; 2007).
 Miller et al. (2017) employ a front-end cloud mask with a priori information on the clear-sky background surface emissivity to identify and suppress the undesired enhancement of land surfaces, via a Dynamic Enhancement Background Reduction Algorithm (DEBRA).
-However, DEBRA’s ability to detect lofted dust faces the same physical limitations as the EUMETSAT Dust RGB Product, as it enlists the same spectral bands (and associated physics) to identify dust layers.
+However, DEBRA’s ability to detect lofted dust through improved signal to noise nevertheless faces the same physical limitations as the EUMETSAT Dust RGB Product, as it enlists the same spectral bands (and associated physics) to identify dust layers.

-In both SWBTD-based dust detection techniques, effects of water vapor absorption in the lower atmosphere will impact performance.
+In both SWBTD-based dust detection techniques, we hypothesized that the effects of water vapor absorption in the lower atmosphere would significantly impact performance.
 Although dust characteristically is associated with arid environments and inherently lower column water vapor, cases do arise when dust is lofted within or transported into anomalously moist (with respect to regional climatology) air mass environments.
 The effects of SWBTD dust signal suppression by water vapor in terms of moisture amount, dust amount, temperature profile, and positioning of the dust layer within the moist profile, have not been examined systematically in the literature.
 We begin to explore some of these questions here.